Switch circuit overload

 Electrical

-The answer to 'switch circuit overload' is that a switch circuit overload is typically caused by too many devices or appliances being connected to the same circuit, drawing more power than the circuit is designed to handle.
-Symptoms can include flickering lights, circuit breakers tripping, or outlets not working.
-The solution is to reduce the load on the overloaded circuit by unplugging some devices or moving them to a different circuit.
+The answer to 'switch circuit overload' is that a switch circuit overload is typically caused by too many electrical devices being connected to the same circuit, drawing more current than the circuit can safely handle.
+Symptoms may include the circuit breaker tripping, lights flickering or dimming, or the switch feeling hot to the touch.

 Frequently Asked Questions